Stocks battle to recoup losses from steepest drop since 1987 crash

 |WELLS FARGO & COMPANY

-Blue-chip tech stocks also traded higher.
+Blue-chip tech stocks traded mixed.

 |Ticker